1 Declaring the trust When a transfer of land occurs in the ACT, the registrar-general cannot register a trust on title and, as is often the case in practice, the trust is not declared to Land Titles.

 How does this affect you?

-Firstly, if you wish to purchase property, careful consideration must be given as to whether the property it is to be bought on trust.
+Firstly, if you wish to purchase property, careful consideration must be given as to whether the property is to be bought on trust.
 If you purchase property on trust be sure to properly document that the trustee has purchased the property as trustee for the trust.

 Secondly, if you seek to remove and appoint a new trustee, or appoint an additional trustee, you must go through the above process to have the change noted with Land Titles.
 Whether the trust was declared prior to or at the time of entering into the Contract to purchase the land will have a considerable impact on the costs incurred in noting the change of trustee.